Custom Celery task states

 This task runs for ~30 seconds and sends a task state update every ~1 second,

-state and the number of total and
+broadcasting a custom PROGRESS state and the number of total and

 completed iterations.
 Let’s execute the task asynchronously, wait for the